Top of the page

 Achalasia (say "ay-kuh-LAY-zhuh") is a problem with the nerves that control the muscles in the esophagus, the tube that carries food and liquid to your stomach.
 The muscles may tighten or spasm.
 The muscle that connects the lower end of the esophagus to the stomach may not open and close the right way.

 Doctors aren't always sure what causes achalasia.
 It may be a problem with the nerves in your esophagus.
-Or it may be something you were born with.

 When you have achalasia, you may have trouble swallowing foods and drinks.
 You may spit up (regurgitate) food.
 That means undigested food may come back up into your mouth.
 You may also have heartburn or pain in your chest.